skeeto/twenty-sided-tale/twenty-sided-tale.markdown

-Inorem quickly steps in trying to settle it, pointing out that "This is most certainly not how civilized people settle arguments and certainly not on my... erm... this ship."
+Inorem quickly steps in trying to settle it, pointing out that "This is most certainly not how civilized people settle arguments and certainly not on my… erm… this ship."

 The captain however waves him aside with a brisk, "Go ahead, go ahead, lets see the outcome.
 This should be a good show."